 And the punishment is eternal death.
-If we do nothing, if you do nothing, you stay in that state.
-You stay in that state.
-Guilty and waiting for the wage that is rightfully yours.
+If we do nothing, if you do nothing, you stay in that state. guilty and waiting for the wage that is rightfully yours.

 If I may say so, that's a bad choice to make.
 There's a better option.
 The free gift of eternal life is yours to take if you want it.